Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 There are many unique and stunningly beautiful places across Oklahoma, but some of these amazing sights can't be seen from the ground.
 Join me on a satellite tour of some of the state's strangest sights.

-Since the dawn of Oklahoma, people have traveled all across the state in order to photograph both the natural and man made wonders that the state has to offer.
-These photographs below represent only a tiny portion of the unusual and fascinating...
+Did you realize that people have long traveled all across Oklahoma in order to photograph both the natural and man-made wonders that the state has to offer?
+Here are some photographs, which represent only a tiny portion of the unusual and fascinating things Oklahoma has to offer.

 Oklahoma has many stereotypes.
 Some see it as a state full of Cowboys and Indians, others see it as where oil began.
 While these stereotypes have some merit, they only show a small portion of what Oklahoma is.
 Perhaps one of the least known...